plasma-umass/scalene/README.md

 ## Installation

-Scalene is distributed as a `pip` package and works on Linux and Mac OS X platforms.
+Scalene is distributed as a `pip` package and works on Mac OS X and Linux platforms (including Ubuntu in [Windows WSL2](docs.microsoft.com/en-us/windows/wsl/wsl2-index)).

 You can install it as follows:
 ```
   % pip install scalene
 ```